FlowFuse/website/src/blog/2023/05/flowforge-1-7-released.md

 # image: /blog/2023/04/images/release-1.6.0.png
 ---

-The new FlowForge 1.7 adds new support for accesing the Node-RED Editor on Devices via FlowForge
+FlowForge 1.7 adds new support for accessing the Node-RED Editor on Devices via FlowForge

 <!--more-->